Type of Pay

 There are three types of pay for student employment:

 - Federal Work Study: Federal Work Study is a need-based aid program that is awarded to students who have demonstrated financial need.
 This program is available to citizens or permanent residents of the United States.
 Students who receive a Federal Work Study allocation as part of the financial aid package are eligible to apply for Work Study jobs on campus.
 Students can earn up to the amount listed on their award letter.
+Individuals with questions about Work Study should contact the Financial Aid Office, (262) 472-1130.

 Classification Levels and Wage Guidelines